apache/paimon/docs/content/spark/sql-alter.md

 ## Adding Partitions

 The following SQL adds the partitions of the paimon table.
-For spark sql, you need to specify all the partition columns.
+For spark sql, you need to specify all the partition columns, only with metastore configured metastore.partitioned-table=true

 ```sql
 ALTER TABLE my_table ADD PARTITION (`id` = 1, `name` = 'paimon');